disc-o/disco_app/README.md

-# disco_app
+# Disco App

-A Decentralized Self-contained OAuth 2.0 Service.
+A Decentralized Self-contained OAuth-2.0-like Service, running on both Android and iOS.

 ## Getting Started